 This number seems high, but don't panic.
 This factors in all tax returns filed — including those filed by billionaires and huge corporations.
 But if you are earning a middle-class income, you don't have a whole lot to worry about.

 "If you earn less than $200,000 annually and don’t attach Schedules C or E to your tax return, statistically speaking, you have a better chance of being abducted by aliens or dating Taylor Swift than being audited," says Forbes.

-Two out of three people will be involved in a drunk driving accident in their lifetime, according to MADD.
+Two out of 3 people will be involved in a drunk-driving accident in their lifetime, according to MADD.
 Lower your risk by always designating a driver.

+Winning an Oscar isn't as hard as we thought, actually!
 Keep in mind, though, your odds are zero if you don't try.
-However, the odds of becoming a movie star are 1 in 1,505,000, according to U.S. News.
+However, the odds of becoming a movie star are 1 in 1,190,000 according to William Morrow's The Book of Odds.
 Not exactly encouraging.

 Given how hard it is to shuck an oyster, we hardly think it’s worth it.